rdf-ext/shacl-engine/README.md

 The package can be tested on the [SHACL Playground](https://playground.rdf-ext.org/shacl/), which runs client-side in the browser.
 Additionally, with [rdf-ext-cli](https://github.com/rdf-ext/rdf-ext-cli), there is a command-line tool for validating RDF data from files, URLs, or even SPARQL endpoints.

+**️🔥️🔥 Experimental Branch 🔥️️🔥**

+This is a branch for experimental features.
+See the features sections for more details.

 ## Features

 SHACL consists of multiple modules.